swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

 ## Motivation

-Restrictions imposed by [SE-0327](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0327-actor-initializers.md) reduce the usefulness of explicit `deinit`s in actors and GAITs.
+Restrictions imposed by [SE-0327](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0327-actor-initializers.md) reduce the usefulness of explicit `deinit`s in actors and global actor annotated types.
 Workarounds for these limitations may involve creation of `close()`-like methods, or even manual reference counting if the API should be able to serve several clients.

 In cases when `deinit` belongs to a subclass of `UIView` or `UIViewController` which are known to call `dealloc` on the main thread, developers may be tempted to silence the diagnostic by adopting `@unchecked Sendable` in types that are not actually  sendable.
 This undermines concurrency checking by the compiler, and may lead to data races when using incorrectly marked types in other places.